We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Training your Border Weenie

-Although they’re an intelligent mix, training the Border Collie-Dachshund is not a walk in the park.
+Although they’re an intelligent mix, training the Border Collie-Dachshund is not easy.
 They can be quite stubborn.

 What’s so funny about this cross is that they’ll always try to find a way to outsmart you.
 That’s why you should try to stay one step ahead.

-Besides being fast learners, they also develop bad habits rather quickly.
-Still, with lots of positive reinforcement, praise, and treats, unwanted behavior can be modified.
+They are also fast learners and develop bad habits quickly.
+Still, unwanted behavior can be modified with lots of positive reinforcement, praise, and treats.

 Exercise needs

-Being natural smarty pants, the Border Collie-Dachshund needs lots of exercise, both physical and mental!
+Being natural smarty pants, the Border Collie-Dachshund needs lots of physical and mental exercise.

 These pups are small, but their exercise needs can’t be put under standard rules.
 Each dog is an individual.

-If you provide short and regular walks around the block and secured access to your backyard, your Border Weenie will feel better and look happier.
+If you provide short, regular walks around the block and secure access to your backyard, your Border Weenie will feel better and look happier.

 Aside from regular physical stimulation, dogs need mental stimulation with fun and challenging toys and interactive puzzles.

 This is a dog that gets bored easily.
 Being active is what makes them tick.
-If you don’t provide enough activities, your Border Collie-Doxie mix will develop unwanted behavior.
+Your Border Collie-Doxie mix will develop unwanted behavior if you don’t provide enough activities.
 Don’t be surprised when you get home one day and find your place demolished.

-They don’t tolerate being alone for long periods, so you either need to get them some company, or every day will be “take your Border Collie-Dachshund mix to work day.”
+They won’t tolerate being alone for long periods, so you either need to get them some company or make every day a “take your Border Collie-Dachshund mix to work day.”

 Grooming and shedding

-The shedding seasons are in spring and fall, so you will need to brush the dog daily to remove dead, loose hair.
+Spring and fall are the shedding seasons, so brush the dog daily to remove dead, loose hair.

-If your Doxie Collie is an outdoorsy dog, it will need to be bathed once a month.
-If it gets too dirty before its scheduled bath time, use deodorizing dog wipes to get rid of the dirt.
+If your Doxie Collie is an outdoorsy dog, it needs to be bathed once a month.
+If it gets too dirty before its scheduled bath time, use deodorizing dog wipes to remove the dirt.

 Teeth should be cleaned at least twice a week.
-Daily toothbrushing would be ideal if you can get your dog to cooperate.
+If your dog cooperates, daily toothbrushing would be ideal.

 What should your crossbreed eat?

-All dogs, including the Border Collie-Dachshund mix, need high-quality dog food packed with nutrients.
-Because of their active lifestyle, the Border Collie-Doxie mix needs to eat 1.5 to 2 cups of dog food daily divided into two meals.
+All dogs, including the Border Collie-Dachshund mix, need high-quality, nutrient-packed dog food.
+Because of their active lifestyle, the Border Collie-Doxie mix must eat 1.5 to 2 cups of dog food daily, divided into two meals.

-In addition, it wouldn’t be a good idea to add some probiotics and wild Alaskan salmon fish oil into your dog’s diet.
-It promotes good bone and joint health and gives the body much-needed omega 3 oils.
+In addition, it would be a good idea to add probiotics and wild Alaskan salmon fish oil to your dog’s diet.
+These promote good bone and joint health and provide the body with much-needed omega-3 oils.

 Of course, we can’t forget the treats.
-You can hand out healthy snacks or treats in between regular meals.
-Did you know that some human food, for example, edamame or some scallops off your plate, can benefit your dog?
+You can hand out healthy snacks or treats between regular meals.
+Did you know that some human food, such as edamame or scallops off your plate, can benefit your dog?

 Lifespan: How long does this mixed-breed dog live?